Ninja Van’s public advisory on parcel delivery scams

 These are middlemen connecting foreign sellers and 3PLs.
 They receive the parcels directly from the sellers and pass them on to the 3PLs.

-3PLs like Ninja Van are tapped to deliver the parcels to your doorstep.
+3PLs like Ninja Van are responsible for delivering the parcels to your doorstep.
 We also collect cash on behalf of the freight forwarders and remit it to them.

-Is it possible to weed out the scammers completely?
+Is it possible to weed out the bad actors completely?

 Unfortunately, no. The fight against COD scams is an ongoing battle since most cases originate from foreign jurisdictions.